-2.2.
-Notes on the workflow phases
+2.2 | Notes on the workflow phases

-The Phase 1 (preprocessing 2.1.1) is necessary to generate all implicit content so that it will be considered in the following phases.
-Without this phase the page-breaking step in Phase 3 would base its evaluation on wrong input.
+Phase 1 (preprocessing 2.1.1) is necessary to generate all implicit content so that it will be considered in the following phases.
+Without this phase, the page-breaking step in Phase 3 would base its evaluation on the wrong input.

-Phases 2 (galley generation 2.1.2) and 4 (typesetting 2.1.4) will require a modified/ extended T_EX engine.
-The workflow uses the LuaT_EX engine for this purpose as it internally provides a Lua interpreter to implement the modifications as well as the necessary callbacks into the T_EX algorithms so that the new code can easily take control and provide the necessary changes.
+Phases 2 (galley generation 2.1.2) and 4 (typesetting 2.1.4) will require a modified/extended $T{E}X$ engine.
+The workflow uses the Lua $T{E}X$ engine for this purpose as it internally provides a Lua interpreter to implement the modifications and the necessary callbacks into the $T{E}X$ algorithms so that the new code can easily take control and provide the necessary changes.

 The algorithm used in Phase 3 (pagination 2.1.3) is also implemented in Lua.
 As this phase is executed without any direct involvement of a T_EX engine processing the source document, this code could have been written in any computer language (and could probably be faster, depending on language choice and implementation).
-Nevertheless, the use of Lua was deliberate, as it allows to use the LuaT_EX engine16 in all phases and this means that the workflow can be executed using a standard T_EX installation, i.e., is out of the box available for the millions of LAT_EX-users and other T_EX flavors without the need to install any additional software programs.17
+Nevertheless, the use of Lua was deliberate, as it allows